hancyran/LiDAR-Diffusion/README.md

 ## News

-- [Apr 5, 2024] Most code and a detailed study of our autoencoder design on is released!
+- [Apr 5, 2024] Most code and a detailed study of our autoencoder design along with the pretrained models is released!